b38tn1k/LNBP/README.md

 flask run
 ```

-You may also want to change some of the constants in `appname.constants`
+You may also want to change some of the constants in `app.constants`

 ## Deployment